AljoschaMeyer/stlv/README.md

-# YAMF-TLV
+# STLV

-> Yet-Another-Multi-Format - Type-Length-Value
+> Simple Type-Length-Value

-Yamf-tlv is a binary encoding for [type-length-value](https://en.wikipedia.org/wiki/Type-length-value).
+Stlv is a binary encoding for [type-length-value](https://en.wikipedia.org/wiki/Type-length-value).
 The type is an unsigned 64 bit integer, the value can have a length of up to 2^64 - 1 bytes.

 The binary encoding is defined as the concatenation of: